elopio/docs/source/includes/_transactionAPI.md

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
+    * **`p[""]` (string) The `redeem` function in `InitialReporter.sol` requires an unnamed parameter to be passed in so that it can fulfill an interface.
+When calling `augur.api.InitialReporter.redeem`, this parameter should be passed using the empty string as the key.
+Since this function does not actually use this parameter, it's value can be any address-length string.
+(Please refer to example code for this function.)
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 20-byte hexadecimal string.
         * **`p.tx.gas`** (string) Gas limit to use when submitting this transaction, as a hexadecimal string.